Japanese management culture: Managerial style

 The ringisho is created and circulated by the individual who created the idea.
-As the ringisho reaches a peer for review, the peer places his or her "personal seal (hanko) right side up" to agree, "upside down" to disagree, and sideways to indicate being undecided.
-Once all peers have reviewed the ringisho the peers' manager reviews the ringisho and places his or her hanko on it.
+As the ringisho reaches a peer for review, the peer places their "personal seal (hanko) right side up" to agree, "upside down" to disagree, and sideways to indicate being undecided.
+Once all peers have reviewed the ringisho the peers' manager reviews the ringisho and places their hanko on it.
 The upper level manager's decision is final and the ringisho is sent back to the originator who either initiates the idea or re-evaluates, based on the "hanko" of the upper level manager.

 Vision

 Richard Pascale and Anthony Athos suggested in The Art of Japanese Management (1981) that western business practices lacked "vision", which they identified as one of the "key components of Japanese management".
 Yang refers to "long-term vision setting" as a different process from "long-range planning".

 Leadership values

 Tony Kippenberger (2002) elaborates on the leadership values that are deeply rooted in the Japanese business culture.
 These values were created by the late Konosuke Matsushita, the prominent entrepreneur of Matsushita's Electric Company, who cared deeply for the employees of his company as if they were family.
 Matsushita firmly believed that a business as large as his was responsible to help all of society prosper, and not simply for those that owned and ran the company to prosper.

 In 1933 Matsushita, during the great depression, created seven "guiding principles":